IPv6 deployment: Operating system support

+Browser support

+As of 2025, all major web browsers support the Happy Eyeballs mechanism, in which they attempt to first create an IPv6 connection to dual stack endpoints wherever an IPv6 address is available as an option, falling back to IPv4 only if IPv6 connection is not immediately possible.
+This eliminates the problem where IPv6 connectivity problems would make it less reliable than IPv4 in some cases, dissuaded service operators for rolling out IPv6.
+This has greatly increased IPv6 adoption.

 Government encouragement

 In the early 2000s, governments increasingly required support for IPv6 in new equipment.
 The US government, for example, specified in 2005 that the network backbones of all federal agencies had to be upgraded to IPv6 by June 30, 2008; this was completed before the deadline.
 In addition, the US government in 2010 required federal agencies to provide native dual-stacked IPv4/IPv6 access to external/public services by 2012, and internal clients were to utilize IPv6 by 2014.
-On November 19, 2020, the United States Office of Management and Budget (OMB) issued the latest U. S. federal government IPv6-only policy in its memorandum (M-21-07) directing all federal government agencies to complete at least 80% of the transition from IPv4 to the single stack of IPv6 by 2025.
+On November 19, 2020, the United States Office of Management and Budget (OMB) issued the latest US federal government IPv6-only policy in its memorandum (M-21-07) directing all federal government agencies to complete at least 80% of the transition from IPv4 to the single stack of IPv6 by 2025.
 Progress on the US government's external facing IPv6 services is tracked by NIST.
 The government of the People's Republic of China implemented a five-year plan for deployment of IPv6 called the China Next Generation Internet (see below).